(1926-1997)

 Ginsberg was prolific with his writing during the ’60s, with some of his published titles including Reality Sandwiches (1963) and Planet News 1961-1967 (1969), and also worked with musical forms as well.
 Ginsberg also came up with the phrase “flower power,” which he used to describe the peace movements that fueled much of the anti-war demonstrations he took part in, including his protests against the Vietnam War.

-READ More: How to Skateboard
+READ More: How to Have Soft Hands

 Ginsberg was an advocate of drug use, though he would generally walk away from this position after he studied yoga and meditation during a 1962 voyage to India.
 Ginsberg later converted to Buddhism and founded the Jack Kerouac School of Disembodied Poetics of the Naropa Institute, which focused on Buddhist teachings.
 He was also a world traveler, remaining for extended periods of time in Latin America and Europe.